yvelikova/axway-open-docs/content/en/docs/apigtw_admin/deploy_get_started.md

 "linkTitle": "Manage deployments",
 "weight":"16",
 "date": "2019-10-18",
-"description": "Manage API Gateway deployments, deploy its configuration, and perform zero downtime deployment" }
+"description": "Manage the gateway deployments, deploy its configuration, and perform zero downtime deployment" }

 ## Manage API Gateway deployments

-You can use Policy Studio to deploy configuration to API Gateway instances running in groups in an API Gateway domain.
-Policy Studio enables you to edit API Gateway configuration and then deploy it to the server instance, where it can be reloaded later.
-You can deploy modified configuration to multiple API Gateway instances in a group managed by an Admin Node Manager.
+You can use Policy Studio to deploy configuration to the gateway instances running in groups in a gateway domain.
+Policy Studio enables you to edit the gateway configuration and then deploy it to the server instance, where it can be reloaded later.
+You can deploy modified configuration to multiple gateway instances in a group managed by an Admin Node Manager.

-The API Gateway Manager web console also enables you to deploy configuration packages to API Gateway instances running in groups in a domain, to create groups and API Gateway instances, and to manage administrator users.
+The API Gateway Manager web console also enables you to deploy configuration packages to the ateway instances running in groups in a domain, to create groups and gateway instances, and to manage administrator users.
 In this way, Policy Studio and the API Gateway Manager enable policy developers and administrators to centrally manage the policies that are enforced at all nodes throughout the network.

 In addition, Policy Studio enables you to compare and merge differences between versions of the same policy.
 Policies can be merged, and deployed to any running instance that is managed by Policy Studio.
 One of the most powerful uses of this centralized management capability is in transitioning from a staging environment to a production environment.
 For example, policies can be developed and tested on the staging environment, and when ready, they can be deployed to all instances deployed in the production environment.